andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 A great deal of this was unnecassary, but it felt reassuring to work it all through.
 And to answer my own question, "yes, I think this way was easier."

 ## Problem 206
+I got tied up on this problem for ages.
+It helped be embed (hence the title of this chunk) far more deeply as a consequence.

+In this problem, Gelfand is asking us to try and think about things differently.
+We know (because he has shown us) that the terms $2, 3$ and $5$ can't appear in a geometric progression _in the order presented_ because he showed us it was so.
+But what about if they occurred in another order?
+What, asks Gelfand, should we do in these circumstances?

+It makes sense to look back at the previous two posts to see what is even possible in this regard.
+We see our first one in [Chunk 21 - Geometric Progressions](https://andrewharmellaw.github.io/2017/03/21/gelfands-algebra-chunk-21-geometric-progressions) section "The 'Two Possibilities' Subtlety".
+Here we see that a negative quotient $q$ can have our terms flipping from positive to negative.

+There is another alternative in the next section of the same post - "The 'is that Really a Geometric Progression' Subtlety".
+In this one we can see that after an initial value which could be anything, the rest of the progression is made up of zeros.

+And the subsequent section contains our last possibility - "Flip it and Reverse it".
+It gives us the possibility that our progressions don't have an increasing quotient $q$, rather that it might have a decreasing one.

+So which of these might change the game in our present $3, 4, 5$ situation?
+Clearly the middle possibility, that the quotient is $0$, is out for us as we have three non-zero terms and this option allows us only one.
+If we were to tackle a progression of this kind it would be easy to spot.

+That them leaves the other two.

+The first possibility indicates we _could_ have a negative quotient.
+We could still have a problem of this kind but sneakily stated only giving positive terms.
+Can this be happening here?
+The answer is "no".
+Progressions of this kind must also work when the quotient is positive, and we know that this doesn't work for us.

+The last possibility is that our progression might be going in reverse because our powers ($m$ and $n$) might be negative.
+(Remember $n^-2 = \fracc{1}{n^2}$).
+However, being simply the mirror of the situation we investigated in Problem 205, it's existence does not negate the existence of the former.
+Therefore, if a progression is impossible in one direction, it is impossible in the other too.

+We can therefore conclude that there are no possibilities when this might be a geometric progression, and after confirming that it is not a progression where the quotient is zero, our original approach sufficed to prove the other options.

 This problem is an invitation to think more deeply about what we saw earlier in Problem 205, but now with regards to the possibility that either $m$ or $n$, or both of them, might be negative rather than positive as we had previously assumed.

 Let's remind ourselves a little what happens when something is raised to a negative power.
 We were introduced to this back in [Chunk 5 - Powers: Positive and Negative](https://andrewharmellaw.github.io/2016/12/10/gelfands-algebra-chunk-5-powers).
 The key bit is that $a^{-n} = \frac{1}{a^n}$.